 A place you would never have pulled over, unless you were helping some woman who was a victim of something.

-So he did the right thing and took probably took a little extra physical risk to get it done.
+So he did the right thing and probably took a little extra physical risk to get it done.

-Well, no, definitely because he got in between an abuser and the abuse.
+Well, no, definitely, because he got in between an abuser and the abuse.

-So that's pretty baller actually.
+So that's pretty baller, actually.

 You know, he's 100 years old and he still decided he was going to get involved in that.

-which means that there was a risk that the abuser was going to show up any minute.
+And then he was going to wait with her, which means that there was a risk that the abuser was going to show up any minute.

 So that's pretty brave.